dddappp/A-Rooch-Demo/README.md

 * Install `curl` and `jp` command (jp - commandline JSON processor, optional).
 We can use jp to process JSON RPC returned JSON results when testing contracts.

-If you have already installed Docker, you can use Docker to run a MySQL database service.
+If you have already installed Docker, you can use Docker to run a MySQL database server.
 For example:

 ```shell
 sudo docker run -p 3306:3306 --name mysql \